nidkil/package-version/README.md

 > Update any static file with the version number from the package.json file.

 Ever had the problem that you have a version number in a static file that needs to be updated when a new version is released?
-This module is intended for this usecase.
+This module is intended for this use case.
+I use it for example with the `_coverpage.md` of [docsify](https://github.com/docsifyjs/docsify) and the version number in this README.md file.

 ## Installation